phildini/phildini.dev/Posts/2020/10/2020-voter-guide.md

 ## The Weeds

 **President: Biden/Harris**.
 Hopefully the Presidential choice is a no-brainer if you're reading this.
 If you're undecided, I'm confused.
-If you don't like this democratic duo, then I hope you'll join me in voting them in and committing to spending the next four years hell-raising so to keep them moving left.
+If you don't like this democratic duo, then I hope you'll join me in voting them in and committing to spending the next four years hell-raising to keep them moving left.

 **Congress: Barbara Lee speaks for me.** That's it that's the tweet.